yangxvlin/comp90025-pmc-notes/README.md

   - Orthogonal recursive bisection [34]
     - > [2011s2 Q9 4marks] Explain the technique of orthogonal recursive bisection, give a reason for its use and a reason against.
       - for: The octtree or quadtree does not lead to a balanced computation since some children will contain no particles.
 An orthogonal recursive bisection attempts to provide a more balanced division of space.
 Thus O(n^2) is reduced to O(n logn) in worst case
-      - against: some bodies should be in one group no longer in the same group, which makes Barnes-Hut algorithm less accurate
+      - against: The against would be that it requires computations to construct an ORB whereas the quadtree does not.
 - Jacobi iteration [36]
 - Laplace's equation [37-44]
   - Gauss-Seidel relaxation [45]